alexs2112/MonoRogue/Roadmap.md

  * Center the main display on the player, don't let them move to the far left or right of the screen based on world size
    * Gives away your relative position in the dungeon and looks really bad on bigger screen sizes

- * Keep track of the last enemy you attacked.
-Should display them in the main interface unless you mouse over a different creature
-   * Target screen should start with them selected
-   * Minimize an item that you are standing on if you have an enemy you are targeting
-     * Minimize the enemy as well if you mouse over an item

  * Flavour Changes:
    * Change colour of Thug once they start to run away to make it more clear
    * Set summoned imps to have the "ability" that they die when their summoner is killed